-These attacks were caused by botnets (infected computer networks programmed to attack other computers with security vulnerabilities).
+These attacks were caused by networks of infected computers programmed to attack other computers (botnets).

-(WordPress is often the target of attacks by hackers)
+(WordPress is often the target of malicious attacks by hackers)

 According to the Cnet report,

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

 As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress websites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.